Riding with herds of zebra in Botswana on a riding safari

 The Kalahari Ride

 An amazing horseback safari set within the Makgadikgadi salt pans of the Kalahari desert and offering the unique opportunity to follow in the footsteps of the first Botswanan explorers and to meet local bushmen.
 Get up close and personal to the endearing meerkats and marvel at the moon-like landscape of the pans.
-Huge skies, desert-adapted wildlife and the opportunity to sleep out under the stars: a magical riding safari for experienced riders.
+Huge skies, desert-adapted wildlife and a cultural experience: a magical riding safari for experienced riders.
+This is the perfect extension to an Okavango Delta riding safari in Botswana!

 Book now Print the details for this ride